 What Is the Role of Minerals in Maintaining Sperm Health?

 You are what you eat and so are your sperm.
 There are both good and bad nutrients to consider in keeping sperm healthy.
-Eating a regular diet consisting of processed meats, sweets, snacks, and junk food will adversely effect sperm health.
+Eating a regular diet consisting of processed meats, sweets, snacks, and junk food will adversely affect sperm health.

 A diet higher in chicken, fish, vegetables, fruits, and whole grains, will provide the necessary nutrients.
 Go light on the processed stuff and eat more lean meats and whole foods.

 - Vitamin B-12: This potent vitamin is found in meat, fish, and dairy.
-It has all sorts of good effects throughout your body.
+It has all sorts of good effects on your body.
 Among other things, vitamin B-12 protects your sperm from inflammation and oxidative stress caused by harmful free radicals in your body.
 If you are not sure or unable to get adequate nutrients into your diet, there is no harm in taking good and genuine supplements.

 - Vitamin C: Eating more oranges, berries, potatoes, tomatoes, and spinach can all contribute to a higher sperm count.
-In some cases, it can even double after a couple months.
+In some cases, it can even double after a couple of months.

-- Nuts: Nuts have long been associated with benefiting sexual health, and research evidence suggests that diet high in almonds, walnuts, and hazelnuts over a 14-week period increased sperm count by up to 16 percent.
+- Nuts: Nuts have long been associated with benefiting sexual health, and research evidence suggests that a diet high in almonds, walnuts, and hazelnuts over a 14-week period increased sperm count by up to 16 percent.

 So guys, when you think of health, factor in sperm health too.
 We are talking of normal healthy men, who may be damaging their sperm health invisibly and inadvertently.

 Having difficulty in producing a child is a mental and social nightmare in our country and approaching specialists and hospitals for infertility treatments costs a bomb.
-So don’t get over confident that you are healthy.
+So don’t get overconfident that you are healthy.

 Take care and keep sperm health in mind, if you plan to have a child in the future.
-Buy best tablet to increase sperm health & to increase count online at Formen.health website.
+Buy best tablet to increase sperm health & to increase count online at Formen. health website.